 If you are interested in volunteering, or need more information, send name, age, and phone number to email@example.com.

 What do I need to know for the day of the event?

-Report between 7:30 and 8:00 AM at the MSU Army ROTC tent on the field at Robert W. Plaster Sports Complex.
+Report between 7:00 and 7:30 AM at the MSU Army ROTC tent at Hammons Field.